 - 1. Uncrate the switches, remove the shipping ties, and check for damage in transit.
 If any damage is found, immediately file a claim with the carrier and notify the factory. - 2.
-Using any convenient means, match mark the lower parts of the hinge assembly with the switch arm and the rotating hub to ensure correct re-assembly as shown in Figure 2 and Figure 3.
+Using any convenient means, match mark the lower parts of the hinge assembly with the switch arm and the rotating hub to ensure correct re-assembly as shown in Figure 2.
 Also match mark one blade tip with its jaw.

-Figure 2: Hinge Assembly Match Mark (115 - 161 kV)
+Figure 2: Match Mark Locations

-Figure 3: Hinge Assembly Match Mark (230 kV)

-3. Rotate the switch arm to relieve the contact pressure on the switch blade.
-Remove the live parts from the adaptors and save the bolts for re-use (if they are of a type specified on the unit assembly drawing for insulator mounting - galvanized, stainless steel, or bronze).

-NOTE: Some poles may have an auxiliary arm mounting.
-Check the operating mechanism drawing for proper adjustment of this arm.

-4. Mount the insulators as indicated in Figure 4 using the bolts specified in the field assembly bolt list (SF Drawing).
+- 3. Rotate the switch arm to relieve the contact pressure on the switch blade.
+Remove the live parts form the adaptors and save the bolts for re-use (IF they are of a type specified on the Unit Assembly Drawing for insulator mounting galvanized, stainless steel, or bronze). - NOTE: Some poles may have an auxiliary switch arm.
+Check the Op.
+Mech.
+Drawing for proper adjustment of this arm. - 4.
+Mount the insulators as indicated in Figure 3, using the bolts specified in the field assembly bolt list (SF Drawing).
 Be sure that the match marks made earlier line up.
-Check the Unit Assembly drawing; spacers may have to be discarded if a grounding switch is used.
+Place the corona shields as indicated in Figure 3.
+If the switch is equipped with a grounding switch jaw or outriggers, spacers will have to be used to maintain equal height of live parts.
+Refer to the Operating Mechanism Drawing.

-Figure 4: Insulator Mounting
+Figure 3: Insulator Mounting